-Monthly Child Tax Credit Payments Will Hit Parents’ Bank Accounts On July 15
+Parents, Your Child Tax Credit Payments Will Hit Bank Accounts Today

-Millions of families will begin receiving monthly Child Tax Credit payments on July 15 thanks to the temporary expansion of a long-standing antipoverty program geared at helping ease the high cost of raising a child amid a pandemic that has left many without jobs.
+Millions of families will begin receiving monthly Child Tax Credit payments today, July 15, thanks to the temporary expansion of a long-standing antipoverty program geared at helping ease the high cost of raising a child amid the coronavirus pandemic.
 The funds come as part of President Joe Biden’s $1.9 trillion stimulus bill, which, among other things, temporarily expanded the current Child Tax Credit rule.
 Under the new rule, eligible parents will receive up to $3,600 per child under 6 years old — or monthly payments up to $300 per child for six months.

-"With today’s announcement, about 90% of families with children will get this new tax relief automatically, starting in July,” President Biden said Monday.
-“While the American Rescue Plan provides for this vital tax relief to hard working families for this year, Congress must pass the American Families Plan to ensure that working families will be able to count on this relief for years to come.
+"With today’s announcement, about 90% of families with children will get this new tax relief automatically, starting in July,” President Biden said when the credit was first announced in May.
+“While the American Rescue Plan provides for this vital tax relief to hard-working families for this year, Congress must pass the American Families Plan to ensure that working families will be able to count on this relief for years to come.
 For working families with children, this tax cut sends a clear message: help is here.”